nomisreual/books/README.md

 - [ ] Add filter options for search:
     - precision of search (perfect match vs loose match)
 - [x] Redirects to pages with details about a specific book or author.
-- [ ] Filling the database with more real data (in development a database with 10 000 records of dummy data is in use).
+- [ ] Filling the database with more real data (in development a database with 10 000 records of dummy data is in use,
+- [ ] Adding APIs making the data more accessible (*in progress, see down below*). the live demo currently has 500 records due to hosting limitations).

 Checked off features already made it into the application.